Esri/calcite-design-system/packages/calcite-components/src/components/fab/readme.md

 # calcite-fab

-For complete usage and implementation guidance on the `calcite-fab` component, visit Calcites [documentation page](https://developers.arcgis.com/calcite-design-system/components/fab/).
+For complete usage and implementation guidance on the `calcite-fab` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/fab/).

 <!-- Auto Generated Below -->